KIRK H. NEELY

 Kirk is a Master Gardener.
 He enjoys working in his own garden.
 The National Wildlife Federation has certified the Neelys’ backyard as a wildlife refuge.

 He is the oldest of eight children.
 Kirk and his wife, Clare, have been married since 1966.
-They are parents of five children and have twelve grandchildren.
+They are parents of five children and have thirteen grandchildren.
 Since 1980 Kirk and Clare have lived in the home built by his grandparents after the Great Depression in 1937.

 Dr. Neely may be contacted by e-mail at email@example.com for consultation or to schedule speaking engagements.